krishna1m/krishna1m/README.md

 <h1 align="center">Hi there 👋🏻</h1>

-I'm a guy who does writes software during the day and headbangs to old rock songs other times.
+I'm a guy who writes software during the day and headbangs to old rock songs other times.
 I like exploring code architecture and programming paradigms.
 That is what got me hooked to functional programming and Rust.